 I had contacted a trail angel that offered to let me stay at her house.
 It was a mile away from the PO, so I hoofed it.
 She wasn’t home yet so I dumped everything on the porch and set out for the main part of town.
 This was 3 miles distant, but without my pack, I didn’t mind walking as much.
 I was able to finally exchange my darn tuff socks at the local outfitter and then went for my free personal pizza (for showing a PCT permit) at Base Camp Pizza.
 I also made sure to buy a few beers.

-Stellar T, a SOBO who I had earlier run into at the PO, came in just as I was about to leave, so I had another beer with him.
+Stellar T, a SOBO who I had earlier ran into outside of Sierra City and then again at the PO here in town, came in just as I was about to leave.
+So I had another beer with him.
 It was already 9 pm by then and I had to get back to the house where I was staying and meet my hosts.
 I didn’t want to walk so I signed up to use one of the Lime bikes that were strewn all over the town.
 We have them at home in Miami too, but I have never used one because I have my own bikes there.